HampusHauffman/FlutterDemo/Notes.md

 * go_router - For navigation.
 * Firebase - For auth, realtime storage and cloud messaging.
 * Collections - For doing lambda stuff with collections.
+* SharedPreferences - Works like android shared preferences
+## Making an app with the tools at our disposal
 ### Steps
 * Follow the Flutter setup guide!
     * Install everything [https://docs.flutter.dev/get-started/install/macos/mobile-ios?tab=download]